 We offer walking safaris of between one hour and all day to suit all abilities.
+We also now offer two day walking safaris, with one-night fly camps included.
+Please see our "Packages and Specials" page for more details.

 Early morning walks – the best time, when the larger mammals are most active – can be concluded with a bush breakfast beside the river in the dry season, late afternoon walks with sundowners in a wilderness setting.
 In the winter, lunch can be served overlooking crocodile pools.
 Take a full moon walk and see the reserve in, literally, a very different light!